rivaelsagala/project-PM-kel-05/dataset/README.roboflow.txt

-Clasifikasi ikan danau toba - v4 2024-11-21 10:44am
+perbaikan dataset  - v1 2024-11-30 10:55pm
 ==============================

-This dataset was exported via roboflow.com on November 21, 2024 at 3:45 AM GMT
+This dataset was exported via roboflow.com on November 30, 2024 at 3:57 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects